 Upon receipt of the DISCOVERY_RESPONSE message, if the transaction ID contained in the <restricted-announce-response> element matches the value sent by the UE in a DISCOVERY_REQUEST message with the command set to "announce", the UE shall create a new discovery entry or update an existing discovery entry with the received ProSe restricted code or ProSe restricted code prefix and the PLMN ID of the intended announcing PLMN.
 For this discovery entry, the UE shall stop the validity timer T5062, if running, for the discovery entry corresponding to the discovery entry ID received in the DISCOVERY_RESPONSE message, and start the validity timer T5062 for this discovery entry with the received value in the DISCOVERY_RESPONSE message.
 Otherwise, the UE shall discard the DISCOVERY_RESPONSE message and shall not perform the procedures below.
 The UE shall set a ProSe clock (see 3GPP TS 33.503 [34]) to the value of the received current time parameter and store the received max offset parameter.

 If the DISCOVERY_RESPONSE message includes new ProSe restricted code or ProSe restricted code prefix to replace the existing ProSe restricted code being announced, the UE shall notify lower layer to stop announcing the old ProSe restricted code in PC5 interface.

+The UE shall store the selected PC5 ciphering algorithm received in the DISCOVERY_RESPONSE message for the received ProSe restricted code and use it for protection of the restricted 5G ProSe direct discovery messages over the PC5 interface as specified in clause 6.1.3.2.3 of 3GPP TS 33.503 [34].

 If the DISCOVERY_RESPONSE message contains an on demand announcing enabled indicator set to 1, the UE shall wait for an announcing alert Request message from the 5G DDNMF of the HPLMN before starting to perform restricted 5G ProSe direct discovery model A announcing.
 Otherwise, the UE may perform restricted 5G ProSe direct discovery model A announcing as described in clause 6.2.14.2.1.